Roseville residents rated Roseville parks and facilities excellent or good in a recent community interest and opinion survey.

 Roseville worked with Leisure Vision to gauge support for the Parks and Recreation Master Plan and to establish priorities for improvements of parks and recreation facilities, programs and services.

 The survey found that current usage of parks is very high throughout Roseville, and walking and biking trails were the most used amenities.
 A total of 81% of residents visited Central Park in the past 12 months.
-The Skating Center, City Hall and Harriet Alexander Nature Center were the three most often visited facilities by households in the past 12 months.
+The Skating Center, City Hall and Harriet Alexander Nature Center were the three most often visited facilities in the past 12 months.

 The survey showed the majority of residents would likely support some level of tax increase in exchange for improvements in areas they prefer.

 About 60% of Roseville residents surveyed said they would be willing to pay an additional $3 a month in taxes to increase the parks department’s budget to pay for the improvement and operating costs of the city’s walking, biking and nature trails.